 - Head lice can be found in all types of hair, clean or dirty, long or short, so children should be reassured it’s not a ‘dirty’ problem

 - Head lice don’t live on pets or other animals, so they can’t be caught from a family pet

 - Resistance to head lice treatments can occur, so only treat those who have head lice.
 Head lice treatment should never be used unless a live louse is found.

 - Conduct regular weekly checks for head lice to make sure that you can treat an infestation as soon as possible

 - Medicated lotions and sprays are not effective in preventing head lice infestations.
 They should only be used if a live louse has been found on your or your child’s head.

 There are a range of very effective over the counter remedies available from your Haven pharmacy to help treat head lice.
-Please speak to one of our trained advisers or ask your Haven pharmacist if you would like advice on which treatment is best suited to your needs.
+If a pharmacy treatment is requested, either a pesticide or a non-pesticide lotion can be recommended.
+All need to be repeated and none guarantee absolute success.
+High resistance has been shown with chemical pesticides and non-chemical options may be more suitable for patients with sensitive skin.
+Please speak to one of our trained advisers or ask your Haven Pharmacist for advice on which treatment suits your needs.